WebNovelMINDAZA22.73%

 Sulaya effortlessly commanded the crew to position a thirty-foot tall pine mast upright in the center of the ship.

-Khallel barked orders to fasten stays and hoist a cross-spar near the top to secure the mast.
-The crew raised a great red canvas sail that billowed in the breeze.
+Khallel shouted commands to tighten the stays and lift a cross-spar high up to stabilize the mast.
+Meanwhile, the crew unfurled a large red canvas sail that caught the wind, swelling majestically.

 Granny Juana started a rhythmic chant that the rest joined in, synchronizing their rowing.
 This old woman knows the myth and some legends that living in the depts of oceans.
 The chant is to give them guidance on board allowing them to start the journey with the calmness of water.